 Terror on Trail 9 is an old-fashioned middle grade novel that, like The Termination Clause and Rath of God, takes place in Tom’s favorite mythical city, Duchaine, Wisconsin.
 It’s a Mississippi River town, a few hours north of his less mythical hometown, Dubuque.

 Standing Room Only took shape decades ago, before 1999’s October Revolution in fact.
 Tom had yet to learn the difference between a rough first draft and an actual novel, and as a result, SRO existed for years in a primitive state.
 But the humor was strong as was its story of an overconfident, young musician traveling from the Midwest to New York to achieve great failure, mostly after forcing a meeting with his own musical hero.
+(The song lyrics are from original songs, circa 1982, making them old like Tom.)

 The Story Tree, as Tom typed on the title page for an early draft, is A novel with everything: sex, drugs, murder, and direct-mail advertising.
 This was his look at America in the 1980s, a time when a businesswoman walking through a city park while speaking into a clunky, expensive cell phone seemed like an upscale version of the homeless schizophrenic sharing that park.
 With whom was she speaking?
 Napoleon?
 Jesus?
 Invisible space monsters?
+Times have changed.

 To the perverse amusement of the Midwestern guy writing it, The Story Tree doubled as Tom’s “Southern Novel,” attempting to preserve both the last of the Old South and that brief shining era when writers considered Selectric typewriters to be advanced technology.
 Tom finished a few drafts before accepting he should have been writing a 240-page comedy to please critics and readers who had noticed October Revolution.
 (One agent said of The Story Tree, “This would make a great sixth novel.
 As in, after you’re fully established.”)
 He abandoned Tree in favor of Hallelujah City.
 The unpublished novel had its fans, some of whom questioned the decision to set it aside.
-With the book much improved, perhaps these early readers will live to see justice served.
+With the book under reconstruction, perhaps these early readers will live to see justice served.

-In recent years, Tom has received — and dismissed — a number of requests to write a sequel to Geezer Dad.
-Now that he is undeniably, certifiably an older dad, the idea makes sense to him.
-He has racked up stories and scars, along with plenty of hard-earned knowledge about the rewards and sacrifices that come with being an older first-time parent.
+He also occasionally entertains the possibility of writing a sequel to Geezer Dad, having received a number of requests from readers.
+Now that he is undeniably, certifiably an older dad, he is at least open to the idea, having racked up stories and scars, along with plenty of hard-earned knowledge about the rewards and sacrifices that come with being an older first-time parent.
 He may even have acquired some wisdom of value to couples considering the same path.
-He also has a fairly strong opening chapter that originally appeared as a standalone piece in Chicago Now under the slightly different title, “We Got Here Too Late to Leave Early.”
-This was only months after Geezer Dad‘s debut in October 2015.

-I Got Here Too Late to Leave Early
+We Got Here Too Late to Leave Early

 This is where everything grinds to a halt, where time assumes a physical form, holding me in place, refusing to budge.